Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 - Fumes or vapors.

-If the air quality contributed to the accident, evaluate the engineering or administrative controls to see if the air quality can be improved, and ensure that proper personal protective equipment (PPE) is used.
-Determine if employees in the accident area were exposed above the permissible exposure limits (PELs).
+If the air quality contributed to the incident, evaluate the engineering or administrative controls to see if the air quality can be improved, and ensure that proper personal protective equipment (PPE) is used.
+Determine if employees in the incident area were exposed above the permissible exposure limits (PELs).

 Equipment operations logs: Equipment operations logs may provide information about the mechanical integrity of equipment, as well as where, when, and how the equipment has been used.
 Operations logs, charts, and records may also offer vital information about how the equipment was designed, constructed, installed, and maintained.
 These records also provide information about equipment malfunction history.

-Work environment: Determine if any debris, trash, tools, or equipment contributed to the accident.
+Work environment: Determine if any debris, trash, tools, or equipment contributed to the incident.
 Additional items to investigate could center around the following types of questions:

 - Was there adequate lighting?